15 Things to do in Dresden, Germany (+ map): Best places to visit

 Zwinger dates from the beginning of the 18th century and is built in Baroque style.
 It was originally intended to serve as an outpost for the castle next door.
 Today, the Royal Castle overshadows and attracts most visitors to Dresden.

-Zwinger Dresden / The best places to visit in Dresden
+Zwinger Dresden / things to do in Dresden

-Zwinger Dresden / The best places to visit in Dresden
+Zwinger Dresden / things to do in Dresden

-Zwinger Dresden / The best places to visit in Dresden
+Zwinger Dresden / things to do in Dresden

 Inside there are 3 museums.
 To all one ticket is valid.
 Each museum is housed in a different building in the complex – a detailed plan can be found in the courtyard.
 The buildings are just a 5-minute walk from each other.